 How Much RV Can You Afford?

 Financially, buying an RV combines all of the worst aspects of buying a car and of buying a home.
-Like a car, an RV depreciates quickly: You can expect to lose about 20% the moment you drive it off the lot, and 5% a year after that, which is a big amount of money considering how much many RVs cost (more in the range you’d associate with small homes than with vehicles).
+Like a car, an RV depreciates quickly.
+You can expect to lose about 20% the moment you drive it off the lot, and more later, depending on the class type, proper maintenance, and types of damages.
+This is a big amount of money considering how much many RVs cost (more in the range you’d associate with small homes than with vehicles).

 As you’re figuring out the sticker price you can afford, you also need to take into account your ability to pay back the loan on the RV before it depreciates.

 RV Sticker Price

 Really, an RV’s sticker price is only the beginning.
 Of course, you need to have an idea of what range of RVs you should be considering, but you also need to realize that there are many other costs that go into affording an RV.

 To get an idea of what sticker price you should be aiming for, work backward.

 - First, pick a reasonable time loan period (10-15 years is standard).
 Multiply that number by 12.
 If you’re aiming to pay back your loan in 10 years, that means 120 — 15 years means 180.

 - Next, figure out how much you’re reasonably able to pay per month.
 This amount will depend on a lot of factors, including your income and current other debts.
 For this example, let’s say you can afford $1,500 per month.